grafo3a/flischeklowa/README.md

 ### Build & run procedure
 To build the app, you need Maven.

+#### On Windows
+Open a command line interface (cmd);
+Go to the root directory of the app: "cd flischeklowa";
+Type the following command: "mvn clean install".

+#### On Linux/Unix
+Open a terminal;
+Go to the root directory of the app: "cd flischeklowa";
+Type the following command: "./mvn clean install".

+In both cases, a newly generated War file "flischeklowa*.war" will be available in your local Maven repository.

-To run the app, export the project as a WAR file then deploy the file on Tomcat [9] or any other application server supporting Java EE 8.
+To run the app, deploy the War file on Tomcat [9] or any other application server supporting Java EE 8.
 You can also run the app through an IDE.

 ### More tech info
 The entry point to the application is the root URL mapping "/" in the Servlet "ServletHoraireVols".